Admiral Hon. Sir Hedworth Meux1

 F, #27480, b.
 24 December 1918, d.
 6 December 1970

 Hon.
-Primrose Lilian Yarde-Buller was born on 24 December 1918.1 She was the daughter of Sir John Reginald Lopes Yarde-Buller, 3rd Baron Churston of Churston Ferrers and Lupton and Jessie Smither.1,2 She married William Gerald Charles Cadogan, 7th Earl of Cadogan, son of Gerald Oakley Cadogan, 6th Earl of Cadogan and Lilian Eleanor Marie Coxon, on 11 June 1936 at Holy Trinity Church, Sloan Street, London, England.3 She and William Gerald Charles Cadogan, 7th Earl of Cadogan were divorced in 1960.1 She died on 6 December 1970 at age 51.4
+Primrose Lilian Yarde-Buller was born on 24 December 1918.1 She was the daughter of John Reginald Lopes Yarde-Buller, 3rd Baron Churston of Churston Ferrers and Lupton and Jessie Smither.1,2 She married William Gerald Charles Cadogan, 7th Earl Cadogan, son of Gerald Oakley Cadogan, 6th Earl Cadogan and Lilian Eleanor Marie Coxon, on 11 June 1936 at Holy Trinity Church, Sloan Street, London, EnglandG.3 She and William Gerald Charles Cadogan, 7th Earl Cadogan were divorced in 1960.1 She died on 6 December 1970 at age 51.2

-As a result of her marriage, Hon.
+From 11 June 1936, her married name became Cadogan.
+After her marriage, Hon.
 Primrose Lilian Yarde-Buller was styled as Countess Cadogan on 11 June 1936.
-From 11 June 1936, her married name became Cadogan.

 Citations